 Under the Act, capacity means “the ability to understand the information that is relevant to the making of a personal decision and the ability to appreciate the reasonably foreseeable consequences of the decision”.
-Unless your Personal Directive says otherwise, capacity is determined by a doctor and captured in writing.
+Unless your Personal Directive says otherwise, your doctor determines capacity and is captured in writing.

-The person who makes your decisions is called your Agent.
+Your Agent is the person who makes decisions on your behalf.
 Your Agent can make decisions on most personal matters, like your medical treatment.
 You can include detailed instructions in your Personal Directive, that your Agent must follow.

 If you do not leave your Agent clear instructions, they must make decisions that they believe you would make in the circumstances, based on their knowledge of your wishes, beliefs and values.
 If they don’t know what your wishes, beliefs and values are, they must make decisions that they believe are in your best interests.

-A Personal Directive must be in writing, dated and signed by you at the end, in the presence of a witness.
+A Personal Directive must be in writing, dated and signed by you, in the presence of a witness.

 There are many other considerations that we will talk to you about regarding your Personal Directive.

 A Power of Attorney is a legal document in which you appoint someone to make financial and legal decisions on your behalf.
-Their power can take effect at a time you decide or when you don’t have capacity to make decisions for yourself.
+Their power can take effect when you don’t have capacity to make decisions for yourself.

-Unless your Power of Attorney says otherwise, capacity is determined by a doctor and captured in writing.
+Unless your Power of Attorney says otherwise, your doctor determines capacity and then is captured in writing.

-The person who makes your decisions is called your Attorney.
+Your Attorney makes decisions on your behalf.
 You can decide what powers you give your Attorney.
 You can include detailed instructions in your Power of Attorney, that your Attorney must follow.

 If you don’t limit their powers, they will have the authority to do anything on your behalf that you may lawfully do by an Attorney, and may exercise their authority for the maintenance, education, benefit and advancement of your spouse, adult interdependent partner, and dependent children.

-A Power of Attorney must be in writing, dated and signed by you at the end, in the presence of a witness.
+A Power of Attorney must be in writing, dated and signed by you, in the presence of a witness.